anchengyang/PAWSITIVE/README.md

 ## How to play our game:

-You can find our game at the following URL
+The following URL is a link to our website and contains a link to our game.

 https://anchengyang.github.io/PAWSITIVE/